 Advocacy is challenging to evaluate and measure.
 Evaluation plays a critical role in the assessment of progress and determining if and when your organization is meeting your advocacy goals.
 It also helps to develop realistic long-term and incremental measures of advocacy success and progress, allowing you to identify and apply lessons learned.
 AFJ developed the free, online Advocacy Capacity and Assessment Tool (ACT) and International Advocacy Capacity Tool (IACT) to address some of the challenges involved in evaluating advocacy.

 The most effective advocacy work happens when groups and coalitions know where they stand and can leverage their organizational strengths to work for social change.
 With the free Advocacy Capacity Tool (ACT), nonprofits (individual organizations or coalitions) can benchmark their advocacy skills, identify specific gaps and opportunities in their advocacy strategies, and efficiently focus resources to get the best results.
 The tool can also be used in evaluations.

 The International Advocacy Capacity Tool (IACT) helps groups around the world measure their readiness to engage in advocacy.
 Groups answer questions about their organization’s skills, knowledge, practices and resources for running issue campaigns, influencing legislation, or other forms of advocacy.
 The tool then immediately generates results.

 This book is an indispensable guide for foundations in explaining the various roles they can play in the advocacy process.
 Investing in Change can serve as an in-depth guide to navigating the tax code surrounding support of public charities, or a quick reference guide to answer a specific question.

 One of the ways Alliance for Justice’s Bolder Advocacy initiative assists nonprofits is by helping them assess their ability to engage in effective advocacy using our free, online Advocacy Capacity Tool (ACT).
 The tool measures the resources, skills, knowledge, and practices that are necessary for influencing public policy.
-We’ve now analyzed the results from the first 100 nonprofit organizations to complete the ACT.
+We’ve analyzed the results from the first 280 nonprofit organizations to complete the ACT.
 This is a snapshot of the findings.
-While the results do not represent the entire nonprofit sector, they offer a glimpse of how groups assess their strengths and weaknesses related to policy change and can help funders.
+While the results do not represent the entire nonprofit sector, they offer a glimpse of how groups assess their strengths and weaknesses related to policy change and can help funders support advocacy.